Protecting Voyageurs’ Waters from Sulfide Mine Pollution

 Places like Voyageurs and the Boundary Waters are worthy of thoughtful stewardship.
 Decisions about their future deserve continued attention, collaboration, and a shared commitment to protecting what makes this region so special.

-There is still reason for hope.
 Across Minnesota and beyond, people from many perspectives share a deep appreciation for clean water, strong fisheries, and the outdoor traditions that define this place.

 At Voyageurs Conservancy, our role is to foster a community of people who love this place and believe in keeping it wild for generations to come.
 Moments like this are a reminder of how connected these landscapes are, and how important it is for all of us to stay engaged, informed, and invested in their future.